awsdocs/amazon-workmail-administration-guide/doc_source/using-service-linked-roles.md

 Amazon WorkMail uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Amazon WorkMail\.
 Service\-linked roles are predefined by Amazon WorkMail and include all the permissions that the service requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Amazon WorkMail easier because you don’t have to manually add the necessary permissions\.
 Amazon WorkMail defines the permissions of its service\-linked roles, and unless defined otherwise, only Amazon WorkMail can assume its roles\.
-The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.
+The defined permissions include the trust policy and the permissions policy, and that permissions policy can't be attached to any other IAM entity\.

 You can delete a service\-linked role only after first deleting the related resources\.
 This protects your Amazon WorkMail resources because you can't inadvertently remove permission to access the resources\.